Contractor accused of only delivering excuses; deposit cashed months ago

 The homeowner said, "It wasn't nice doing business with you, and I would like my money back."

-Zandstra said the Klugiewicz forfeit their deposit because he claims their breaking the contract.
+Zandstra said the Klugiewicz forfeit their deposit because he claims they're breaking the contract.

 The contractor said, "I've got at least a days worth of driving around and headache just to get this job ready to go for him."